ardiewen/gatsby-plugin-graphql-component/packages/gatsby-plugin-graphql-component/README.md

 ## Usage for plugin creators

 The component file needs to be registered with the plugin by creating a `Component` node.
-The plugin exports a `createComponentNode` function which you should call during the `sourceNodes` build phase.
+The plugin exports a `registerComponent` function which you should call during the `sourceNodes` build phase.
 As a side effect, the component is added to the webpack's build.
 Then you can extend the schema with `createResolverField` function during the `createResolvers` which will enable the component in the queries.

 ```js
 const { registerComponent, createResolverField } = require(`gatsby-plugin-graphql-component`)